MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen2-copy-activity.md

 ms.custom: template-how-to, build-2023
 ---

-# Configure in a data pipeline copy activity
+# Configure Azure Data Lake Storage Gen2 in a copy activity

 This article outlines how to use the copy activity in data pipeline to copy data from and to Azure Data Lake Storage Gen2.